MOST BEAUTIFUL PLACES IN NORTH ITALY

 Sentiero della Pace, or the “Peace Trail,“ leads over the range, but the easiest way to reach Mount Baldo is by cable car, which you can access it from the town of Malcesine.

 - Malcesine is the perfect base for your trip to Mount Baldo – click here to find the perfect accommodation in Malcesine here.

 Unique and real, Trento is the capital of Trentino and the perfect stop if you’re looking to experience Italian city life.

 I recommend visiting the Piazza del Duomo and the old town, which might be one of the most authentic Italian towns in the country.
 In the city center sits Buonconsiglio Castle.
 You can see lots of interesting artwork inside and also enjoy nice views.

 Sardagna Mountain is another great place to visit.
 You can take the funicular, or if you prefer, hike up.
 This is the perfect place to end your day as you watch the sunset and take in the views of the city of Trento below.
 Here are my travel tips for this gorgeous place.

-With so many attractions, you’ll probably need1.5 to 2 days to see the highlights of Venice.
+With so many attractions, you’ll probably need 1.5 – 2 days to see the highlights of Venice.
 The city of bridges and iconic canals is gorgeous and will keep you busy your entire stay.